noec764/erpnext/docs/dooks/projects/project-expense-claims.md

 # Project and Managing Expenses

 The Employees working on the Project incur various expenses, sometimes from their own pocket.
-In Dooks, then can claim such expenses using [Expense Claim](/dooks/human-resources/travel_and_expense_claim/expense-claim.md)
+In Dokie, then can claim such expenses using [Expense Claim](/dokie/human-resources/travel_and_expense_claim/expense-claim.md)

 In this Expense Claim, they can also select a Project for which that expense was incurred.